A BRIEF HISTORY OF CRAWLEY

 In the 1950s an industrial estate was built Northeast of Crawley.
 (Manor Royal Industrial Estate).
 New industries included engineering, electronics, printing and plastics.

 In 1958 the aerodrome at Gatwick was made an international airport.
 In the late 1950s and 1960s air travel became much more common and so Gatwick airport expanded rapidly.
 Also in 1958 Crawley College of Further Education was founded.

 In 1988 The Hawth Theatre and Exhibition Centre was built and in 1992 Crawley shopping centre was greatly expanded with the building of the County Mall.
 Also in the 1990s Maidenbower private housing estate was built.
 Then in 1999 Crawley Leisure Park was opened with restaurants and bars.

 A new library opened in Crawley in 2008.

-Today the population of Crawley is 105,000.
-It is one of the fastest growing towns in Britain.
+Today the population of Crawley is 106,000.
+Crawley is growing rapidly.

 A history of Horsham

 A history of East Grinstead